Donald Lambro

-Donald Lambro (born July 14, 1940) is an Albanian American journalist.
-He is the chief political correspondent of The Washington Times and a columnist formerly nationally syndicated by United Feature Syndicate and now by the Newspaper Enterprise Association.
+Donald Lambro (July 14, 1940 – April 24, 2023) was an American journalist.
+He was the chief political correspondent of The Washington Times and a columnist formerly nationally syndicated by United Feature Syndicate and now by the Newspaper Enterprise Association.

 Biography

 Donald Lambro was born in Wellesley, Massachusetts, and graduated from Boston University with a degree in journalism.
 He began his career working for the Boston Herald-Traveler and in 1968 joined United Press International in Hartford, Connecticut, covering state government.

 In 1981, the Conservative Political Action Conference awarded Don Lambro the "Outstanding Journalist Award" for his book Fat City.
 In 1985, he won the Warren Brookes Award for Excellence in Journalism.

+Lambro died on April 24, 2023, at the age of 82.